+Missed appointment

-Missed appointment: You will receive details of your inspection from the HMO licensing team once your application has been validated.
+You will receive details of your inspection/pre-inspection from the HMO licensing team once your application has been validated.
 If the date is unsuitable, please contact the HMO Licensing team as soon as possible to reschedule the appointment.

-Please note Failure to attend the inspection or should no one named in the application be in attendance for the inspection a £116 missed appointment charge will be applied.
+Please note Failure to attend the inspection or should no one named in the application be in attendance for the inspection will result in a missed appointment charge being applied.

-Reissuing a HMO licence: For any request for additional copies of your licence to be issued a £27 admin charge will be applied.
+Reissuing a HMO licence

+For any requests for additional copies of your licence an administration charge will be applied.